pbavinck/CICD_CloudBuild_01/Readme.md

 #...
 ```

 The failing deployment is not caused by [Binary Authorization](https://cloud.google.com/binary-authorization/docs) and the attestation process.
-The scripts retrieves a list of found vulnarabilities (which by the way are stored in [Container Analysis](https://cloud.google.com/container-registry/docs/container-analysis)) and finds that these exceed a cartain threshold.
+The `check_vulnerabilities.sh` script (from the `binauthz-tools` repo) retrieves a list of found vulnarabilities (which by the way are stored in [Container Analysis](https://cloud.google.com/container-registry/docs/container-analysis)) and finds that these exceed a cartain threshold.
 By returning an error in this case, [Cloud Build](https://cloud.google.com/cloud-build/docs) will stop the pipeline.

 ### Deploy without Cloud Build (and hence no attestation)